mattvick/knucklegrid-for-designer/README.md

 - A used guess
 - An incorrect guess

+The fully functioning game can be interacted with at https://knucklegrid.vercel.app/.
+Use an incognito window to reset your guesses.

 ### Requirements

 Use the supplied designs as reference and adjust tailwind styling of the components to match the designs.